MicrosoftDocs/azure-docs/articles/storage/blobs/immutable-policy-configure-version-scope.md

 ms.subservice: blobs
 ---

-# Configure time-based retention policies for blob versions (preview)
+# Configure immutability policies for blob versions (preview)

+Immutable storage for Azure Blob Storage enables users to store business-critical data in a WORM (Write Once, Read Many) state.
+While in a WORM state, data cannot be modified or deleted for a user-specified interval.
+By configuring immutability policies for blob data, you can protect your data from overwrites and deletes.
+Immutability policies include time-based retention policies and legal holds.

-A time-based retention policy is an immutability policy that stores business-critical data objects in a WORM (Write Once, Read Many) state for a specified period of time.
-While a time-based retention policy is in effect, data cannot be modified or deleted.
-A time-based retention policy may be scoped either to an individual blob version (preview) or to a container.
-For more information about time-based retention policies, see [Time-based retention policies for immutable blob data](immutable-time-based-retention-policy-overview.md).
+An immutability policy may be scoped either to an individual blob version (preview) or to a container.
+This article describes how to configure a version-level immutability policy.
+To learn how to configure container-level immutability policies, see [Configure immutability policies for containers](immutable-policy-configure-container-scope.md).

-Configuring a version-level time-based retention policy is a two-step process:
+Configuring a version-level immutability policy is a two-step process:

 1. First, enable support for version-level immutability on a new or existing container.
 See [Enable support for version-level immutability on a container](#enable-support-for-version-level-immutability-on-a-container) for details.
-1. Next, configure a time-based retention policy that applies to one or more blob versions in that container.
+1. Next, configure a time-based retention policy or legal hold that applies to one or more blob versions in that container.

-You have three options for configuring a time-based retention policy for a blob version:

-1. You can configure a default policy that is scoped to the container and that applies to all objects in the container by default.
-Objects in the container will inherit the default policy unless you explicitly override it by configuring a policy on an individual blob version.
-See [Configure a default time-based retention policy](#configure-a-default-time-based-retention-policy) for details.
-1. You can configure a policy on the current version of the blob.
-This policy can override a default policy configured on the container, if one exists and it is unlocked.
-By default, any previous versions that are created after the policy is configured will inherit the policy on the current version of the blob.
-See [Configure a retention policy on the current version of a blob](#configure-a-retention-policy-on-the-current-version-of-a-blob) for details.
-1. You can configure a policy on a previous version of a blob.
-This policy can override a default policy configured on the current version, if one exists and it is unlocked.
-See [Configure a retention policy on a previous version of a blob](#configure-a-retention-policy-on-a-previous-version-of-a-blob) for details.

 > [!IMPORTANT]
 > Version-level immutability policies are currently in **PREVIEW**.
 See the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.